“You need people to be part of cancer research so that things can improve” – Roxanne’s story

 How is Roxanne doing now?

 “After my treatment had finished, my first lot of blood tests showed there were no signs of cancer in my body.
 However, after two months of being cancer free, sadly my tumour markers went up again and scans found three tumours in my liver.
 I’m back on chemotherapy and being looked after for a second time by the teams in Sutton.
+My recent scans have shown that my tumours are shrinking since being back on treatment which is great news!"

 “I want to fundraise for The Royal Marsden Cancer Charity to help other people who are going through the same experience as me.
 If I can help others by fundraising, being part of research and sharing my story, then this is great.”